docker-mailserver/docker-mailserver/docs/content/introduction.md

 One important thing to note is that MTA and MDA programs may actually handle _multiple_ tasks (which is the case with `docker-mailserver`'s Postfix and Dovecot).

-For instance, Postfix is both an SMTP server (accepting emails) and a relaying MTA (transferring, ie. sending emails to other MTA/MDA); Dovecot is both an MDA (delivering emails in mailboxes) and an IMAP server (allowing MUAs to fetch emails from the *mail server*).
+For instance, Postfix is both an SMTP server (accepting emails) and a relaying MTA (transferring, ie. sending emails to other MTA/MDA); Dovecot is both an MDA (delivering emails in mailboxes) and an IMAP server (allowing MUAs to fetch emails from the *mail-server*).
 On top of that, Postfix may rely on Dovecot's authentication capabilities.

 The exact relationship between all the components and their respective (sometimes shared) responsibilities is beyond the scope of this document.
 Please explore this wiki & the web to get more insights about `docker-mailserver`'s toolchain.